History

 Read in-depth coverage about empires across the world from ancient to modern times.
 Entries include the Suez Crisis of 1956, the partition of Africa, the Austro-Hungarian Empire, the Dutch East Indies, propaganda and empire, decolonization in the French and British empires, postcolonialism and much more.

-Migration to New Worlds explores the movement of people from Britain, Europe and Asia to the New World and Australasia.
+Migration to New Worlds explores the movement of people from Britain, Europe and Asia between 1800 and 1924, although some material outside this time period is also included.
 Thematic areas include motives for emigration, port conditions and organisation and journey conditions.

 Watch this 30 minute webinar to discover more about this archive.
 Note that actual content for research is introduced from 0.58 seconds into the recording.